Pudsey Congs Club History

 Pudsey Congs were one of those teams playing on a tiny ground known locally as Long Close.
 Just a little further than a big six hit from the Congregational Church with it’s Gothic architecture and magnificent spire: and from where the club derived its name “The Congs”.
 As of today they still retain the name are and fiercely proud of its origins and their identity with the present United Reformed Church.

 Changing times and the decline of the league led to the club becoming members of the Dales Council Cricket League and playing their cricket on a ground known as Queens Park.
-At the present time, the club still have two Senior teams playing in that competition, with the majority of those games being played at the home of Fulneck Moravian School, not too far from the site of the former church.
+At the present time, the club still has one Senior team playing in that competition, with the majority of those games being played at the home of Fulneck Moravian School, not too far from the site of the former church.

 Ever ambitious, the club then joined the more competitive Leeds League having at last found a permanent new home.
 This is were the journey to play more senior cricket really began.
 With the purchase of the Britannia ground in 1977, which was in a derelict state after the demise of the famous old club bearing that name and where cricket was first played as early as 1854.
 Hard work by an enthusiastic membership reclaimed the ground for cricket and as proof that their efforts have never faltered, in August 2003 they hosted the Yorkshire 2nd XI vs Essex 2nd XI in the first ever official three day county fixture to be played within the boundaries of the old Borough of Pudsey, made famous for producing cricketers for both Yorkshire and England